KurdishBLARK/TTS-Kids-Story-Reader/README.md

 If you use this data please cite it as:

-Bala Farhad, Hossein Hassani.
-(2024).
+Farhad, B., Hassani, H. (2024).
 Let Me Read You a Story in Your Mother Tongue!
 Kids Story Reader in Sorani Kurdish (Central Kurdish).
 Qeios. doi:10.32388/NT5LBM.